Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/installation.md

 }'
 </code></pre>

-and `recommendation-docs` index with the following:
+and another index (for example with name `recommendation-docs`) which contains the documents:

 <pre><code>
 curl -f -XPUT http://elastic-host:elastic-port/recommendations-docs -d '{